justinmklam/personal-website/README.md

 __Note:__ Upload project images, files, etc. in the 'static' folder.

 ## Publishing through GitHub Pages
-Create a branch called 'gh-pages' and push the content in the 'public' folder to it.
-To regenerate the website after making changes:
+Github will publish the 'docs' folder in this repo.
+Configure the Hugo publish directory in config.toml for easy publishing.

 ```
-git add --all
-git commit -m "<some change message>"
-git push -f origin gh-pages
+publishdir = "docs"
 ```

+Using Visual Studio Code and the git sidebar makes it a one-stop web dev shop.

-Or follow the [Hugo Quickstart Guide](https://gohugo.io/overview/quickstart/) for more details.
+Follow the [Hugo Quickstart Guide](https://gohugo.io/overview/quickstart/) for more details.